dlt-hub/dlt/docs/website/docs/general-usage/schema.md

 On the other hand if `id` field was already of string type then introducing new data with `id` containing other types will not change schema because they can be coerced to string.

+Now go ahead and try to add a new record where `id` is float number, you should see a new field `id__v_double` in the schema.

 ### Data types

 | dlt Data Type | Source Value Example                                | Precision and Scale                                     |